mykelalvis/FATESRD/fate-srd.com/fate-core/Playing the Game/What To Do During Play.md

 (Functionally, this is the same as setting a consistent difficulty and assessing a circumstantial penalty to the roll to reflect rushing the task or some other unfavorable condition.
 But psychologically, the difference between a high difficulty and a lower difficulty with a penalty is vast and shouldn't be underestimated.
 A player facing a higher difficulty will often feel like they're being properly challenged, while that same player facing a large penalty, likely chosen at the GM's discretion, will often feel discouraged by it.)

 Setting a difficulty low is mainly about showcasing a PC's awesomeness, letting them shine in a particular moment and reminding us why this character is in the spotlight.
 You can also set lower difficulties during periods when you know the PCs are low on [[fate point]]s, giving them the chance to take compels in order to get more.
-You should also set lower difficulties on anything that's in the way of the PC's getting to the [[Scene|main action of a scene]]---you don't want them to get stalled at the evil overlord's drawbridge if the point of the scene is confronting the evil overlord!
+You should also set lower difficulties on anything that's in the way of the PC's getting to the main action of a [[scene]]---you don't want them to get stalled at the evil overlord's drawbridge if the point of the scene is confronting the evil overlord!

 Finally, some actions should take lower difficulties by default, especially if no one's contesting or resisting them.
 Unopposed efforts to create advantages in a conflict should never be harder than Average (+1) or Fair (+2), and neither should attempts to put an aspect on an object or location.
 Remember that opposition doesn't have to always take the form of an NPC getting in the way---if the evil mastermind has hidden the evidence in his office away from prying eyes, you might consider that a form of opposition, even though the mastermind might not be physically present.